Miroaja/pixeldrain_upload/README.md

+I was making a short script to upload stuff to pixeldrain and discovered pdup as I was looking at how people use the api.
+Reused some code from pdup but most of this is written by me.
+Unlike pdup this script uses the even newer api™, which can upload files to a list with -l

+### ----OLD----

 Hello, I made a little Bash script that you can use to upload files to https://pixeldrain.com/ from the terminal.
 This is very useful for showing log files to developers or making quick backups of remote files through SSH.

 To install it you can execute this command: